-The consolidated financial statements have been prepared on a historical cost basis except for assets stated at fair value relating to investments and derivative assets.
+The consolidated financial statements have been prepared on a historical cost basis except for assets stated at fair value relating to investments.

 Certain prior period balances have been reclassified to conform to the current period's presentation.

 Functional and Presentation Currency